adhr1t/habitat_log_proj/README.md

 *   Gives existing members one Meeting point after attending their first meeting
 *   Automatically adds new members to the Points Log dataset; assigns them one Meeting point
 *   Automatically adds new members' emails to the Points Log dataset
-*   Alphabetically orders the Points Log dataset so the information can be used to update the UT Habitat for Humanity database with ease
+*   Alphabetically orders the Points Log dataset so the information can be used to update the public Points Log with ease

 # Code and Resources Used
 **Python Version:** 3.8\